 We have a comprehensive programme of careers education, advice and guidance which is threaded throughout the life of the school.
 This programme is delivered in a wide variety of ways: in assemblies, in subject specific lessons, PSHCE dropdown days, visitors to the school sharing their career experiences as part of their talk eg author visits and special events like the Speed Networking Event for year 11 students..
 Staff receive training on Careers in the Curriculum and are encouraged to share their world of work experiences with the students.
 Please see the School Careers Plan.
 Alongside this, Our Getting Life Ready (GLR) strategy, recognises the importance of the key/soft skills for future advancement and employability.
 Please see the GLR and Careers document for further details.
 Our STEM activities/days take place throughout the year, challenging students to develop a set of key/soft skills, including collaboration and team building activities within the STEM context.

-Every year, students in year 11 to year 13 have the option of completing Morrisby Psychometric Testing, which can be helpful in career planning.
 Students are regularly emailed with information on a range of careers, including factual information with weblinks, weekend and holiday courses and work experience opportunities.
 Each year there is a week of career assemblies to help students appreciate the wide range of job opportunities available to them.
 We also advertise local and national careers fairs.
 There are other opportunities available to students, for example Arkwright Engineering Scholarship Y10 & Y11 which is aimed at inspiring school-age students to be the country’s future leaders of the Engineering Profession.

 Students in Year 12 and 13 are given extensive guidance about their possible next steps (including university applications and other post 18 options, such as apprenticeships and jobs), by our sixth form team.
 There is also a programme of career talks given by alumni, parents and other people involved in a variety of career paths.
 These are great opportunities for students to learn from professionals and ask questions in a wide range of fields and inspire them towards their future career goals.
 Each year a Futures Fair afternoon and evening is organised with university stalls, apprenticeship providers and helpful talks for both students and parents for Y11 students in the afternoon and Y12 students in the evening.
 Every week there is a sixth form bulletin which covers information on the variety of next steps possible and other opportunities available to that age group.